phoenixframework/phoenix/D_controllers.md

 ```

 With this, both `@message` and `@name` will be availale in the `index.html.eex` template.

+Very Important!
+The render plug takes over all rendering for all actions in a controller.
+Once we plug render, if we try to use any rendering-style function in any action - `text/2`, `json/2`, `html/2`, `render/2` or even `redirect/2`- we will get errors if that action is dispatched to.
+Even if the application appears to do the right thing, the server will be throwing errors.
+Bottom line, if we're going to use `plug :render`, we have to go all-in, for all actions in a controller.

 Rendering does not end with the template, though.
 By default, the results of the template render will be inserted into a layout, which will also be rendered.